oorestisime/oioannou/src/pages/blog/building-subscription-saas-hasura-serverless-auth0.md

 We just need to make sure that project_members table has the object relation to project.
 Otherwise this wouldn't work and the project field wouldn't appear in the permission editor.
 And this would essentially be the same permission for the Select and Delete permissions.
 I don't think we need any Update authorizations.
 User only needs to add or remove users!

-This might be due for a refactoring later since almost every time project_members would need to be invited and then them accepting the invitation.
+This might be due for a refactoring later since almost every time `project_members` would need to be invited and then them accepting the invitation.
 Shouldn't be hard to integrate since we can have has_confirmed boolean in the table.
-Maybe that wouldn't be enough

 ### Project feature table